 Contested Gifts

 There is a growing trend of undue influence that is less frequently written about, but is occurring with increasing frequency.
 When someone dies, many look to the decedent’s will to determine how the estate is to be distributed.
-However, the titling of the assets trumps the terms of the will.
+However, the titling of assets trumps the terms of a will.
 Generally, if assets are titled jointly with a spouse, as an example, then upon one spouse’s demise, that asset passes to the surviving spouse.
 Similarly, certain assets like life insurance, IRA’s or 401(K) plans have named beneficiaries.
 The beneficiary designation governs the distribution of such an asset – not the will.
 Often times, undue influence occurs not with the preparation of a new will, but rather with whom the accounts are titled, or how the beneficiary designation forms alter the intent of the testator or testatrix.

 Joint accounts are afforded statutory protection and the courts will respect the disposition of a joint account to the surviving joint tenant so long as there is a finding of donative intent, delivery and relinquishment of control.
 However, if there is clear and convincing proof that a decedent did not intend for the surviving tenant to retain the property, the transfer may be set aside.
 In other words, the survivorship aspect of such accounts remains open to attack based upon equitable grounds such as fraud, duress, undue influence and mistake, which are matters that go to the true intent of the depositor.